-When you retire from service, you can choose to remain a deferred pensioner in the Fund i.e. stay invested in the Fund until you choose to retire from the Fund.
-(Should you die prior to retiring from the Fund, your benefit will be allocated in terms of Section 37 C of the Pension Funds Act).
+When you retire from service, you can choose to remain a deferred pensioner in the Fund i.e. stay invested in the Fund until you choose to retire from the Fund or transfer the benefit to a retirement annuity or preservation fund.
+(Should you die prior to leaving the Fund, your benefit will be allocated in terms of Section 37 C of the Pension Funds Act).
 OR you can choose to immediately retire from the Fund.